 - Number of kids

 - Last vacation

 You can personalize the quiz to fit your colleague, and throw in more challenging personal questions.
 You can check out virtual icebreakers for more inspiration for questions to include on your quiz.

 Here is a list of more fun question games.

 Some companies give watches to retirees.
 We think a shiny gold medal might be a much more exciting gift.
 You can allow your departing colleague the chance to become an office champion one last time by playing a spirited round of Online Office Games.

 Online Office Games is a series of fun competitions like trivia and lightening scavenger hunts.
-If you book the event for your teammate’s farewell party, then you can focus on enjoying your colleague’s company instead of spending your remaining time together planning virtual office games.
+If you book the event for your teammate’s farewell party, then you can focus on enjoying your colleague’s company instead of spending your remaining time together planning.